Veridise/llzk-nix-pkgs/README.md

-# llzk-nix-pkgs
+# LLZK Nix Packages

-Nix flake containing packages used in LLZK projects.
+Nix flake containing common packages used by LLZK and in projects using LLZK.

+By default, the packages are provided by the `default` overlay of this flake.